 Many people don't know that under the 13th Amendment to the US Constitution, slavery was ended for all but the "duly convicted" - which makes prisoners slaves of the state.
 Not that the Televerde women ever complain of being treated or regarded as slaves by their employer.
 Just don't be fooled by this Forbes story into thinking the ADC has rehabilitative and vocational programming going on.
 They just have for-profit businesses in there (including their own spin-off) to access an easily-exploited cheap labor pool from which they can be pretty selective, because there are relatively few good jobs compared to the number of prisoners the state has.
 Most other jobs pay pennies an hour, and there's even competition for them.
 If you have nothing and your toothpaste costs $3.00, you learn to appreciate a raise from ten cents an hour to a whole quarter - before taxes and whatever else the state wants out of you.
 That means you can get extra stamps or a candy bar with your store order, or send a birthday card to your child.

 Unfortunately, the Televerde woman are being prepared for careers in telemarketing, an industry infamous for abusing employees - many of whom are ex-felons who can't get better jobs because of their records.
 It's one of the few industries that will hire them, and only the best can survive at that kind of work; seldom is there ever health insurance or other benefits that go with it, and it's precarious to live on commission.
+I don't know of any union organizing in the business - if the company goes under or is run by serious criminals, the employees get really screwed.

 That's been happening a lot out here lately.
 Most recently in Phoenix a major company laid off over 1,000 workers because the heads of the company were defrauding both employees and customers.
 People on probation or parole can end up being revoked and jailed with a sudden income loss like that - some did, because the company promised and failed to make their restitution payments to the courts.
 So, training in telemarketing does not necessarily open the doors to a bright career once one has finished serving her time - but it does afford a way to survive until something better comes along.
-And as the article points out,
+And as the article points out, having employment in prison where one is treated with dignity and respect does seem to have an effect on reducing recidivism - too bad prisoners aren't treated so well in the context of their other jobs or their daily lives in prison, or we might see even less in the way of repeat offenders.

 Anyway, this is an interesting story worth reading if you're curious about this aspect of life at Perryville prison but don't want to have to experience it firsthand.
 Just remember as you read about how great the place is that someone's making a lot of money off the work these women do for minimum wage - this is a business venture, not an altruistic one.
 That's why it's being written up in Forbes...